Death toll rises to 16 nearly a week after Florida condo collapse | Law-Order

 Another four bodies were found overnight in the shattered ruins of a collapsed Miami-area condominium tower, the mayor of Miami-Dade County said on Wednesday, bringing the confirmed death toll to 16 nearly a week after the building fell.
 Nobody has been pulled alive from the mounds of pulverized concrete, splintered lumber and twisted metal since the early hours of the disaster.
 County Mayor Daniella Levine Cava told a news conference there were 147 people still unaccounted for.

 Officials have said they still harbor hope of finding survivors.
-"This is going to go until we pull everybody out of there," Surfside Mayor Charles Burkett said at the news conference in response to questions about when the rescue mission might switch to a recovery operation.
-"We're not leaving anyone behind."
+Surfside Mayor Charles Burkett said in an interview he had promised families that rescue crews were "not leaving anyone behind."
+"We've not gotten to the bottom.
+We don't know what's down there," he said.
+"We're not going to guess.
+We're not going to make a life-or-death decision to arbitrarily stop searching for people who may be alive in that rubble."

-Two teams of dogs are helping to scour the pile: one trained to sniff out survivors, the other trained to detect bodies.
-Investigators have not concluded what caused nearly half of the 40-year-old Champlain Towers South condo to crumple as residents slept in the early hours of last Thursday.
+He said every day the rubble pile is visibly shrinking, indicating progress Two teams of dogs are helping to scour the pile: one trained to sniff out survivors, the other trained to detect bodies.

-But a 2018 engineer's report on the 12-floor, 136-unit complex, prepared ahead of a building safety recertification process, found structural deficiencies that are now the focus of inquiries.
-As recently as April, the condo association's president warned residents in a letter that severe concrete damage identified by the engineer around the base of the building had since grown "significantly worse."

-No confirmed signs of life have been detected in the wreckage since last Thursday.
-Fire officials have spoken of hearing faint sounds from inside the rubble pile - they acknowledged such noises could come from settling of the ruins - and finding voids deep in the debris large enough to possibly sustain life.

-But Miami-Dade Fire Rescue Chief Alan Cominsky said on Tuesday that search personnel faced a daunting task while working in 12-hour shifts in the heat and humidity, hampered by intermittent showers and thunderstorms.
-"That building collapsed almost in a footprint of where that building stood – we're talking about 12 stories, with subterranean garages all within that same footprint," Cominsky said.

-Debris removed from the rubble pile is being trucked to a collection site to be sifted through by detectives for bits of evidence that will be cataloged and photographed "for future investigative purposes," Miami-Dade Police Director Alfredo Ramirez said.
-Hurricane season has arrived in Florida, and the state's Emergency Management Director Kevin Guthrie said at Wednesday's new conference he was making contingency plans should a tropical storm descend on the coast.
+Hurricane season has arrived in Florida, and the state's Emergency Management Director Kevin Guthrie said at Wednesday's news conference he was making contingency plans should a tropical storm descend on the coast.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)